 Hop on a Train and Explore Beyond Rome — GoEuro Makes it Easy

 Rome is one of my favorite cities in the world and each time I visit I fall more in love with it.
-Though in the past I’ve been typically quite content just staying in the Rome city limits, I’m thinking next time I’m there, I need to explore more around this central area of Italy.
+Though in the past I’ve been typically quite content just staying in the Rome city limits, I’m thinking next time I’m there, I need to take some day trips from Rome and explore more around this central area of Italy.
 Italy’s train and bus system makes it super easy to do so.
 You can use Rome as a homebase and take day trips all around the Lazio region of Italy where Rome is located and beyond.

 So when GoEuro asked me to put together some itineraries of day trips in Italy to take via train from Rome, I was excited to start planning and figure out where I would most want to explore!
 Their website makes it super easy.
 I’ve talked before of what a big fan I am of using GoEuro to save time in figuring out the best mode of transportation around Europe and same goes for using it to find new destinations.
 Here are the top five day trips I would most want to do from Rome and which I think you’ll find interesting, too!